francescomari/metrics-generator/README.md

 # Metrics Generator

-Metrics Generator pretends to continuously receive a certain amount of requests and exposes two metrics related to these requests:
+Metrics Generator pretends to continuously receive requests with a fixed rate of 1 request/sec and exposes two metrics related to these requests:

 - `metrics_generator_request_duration_seconds` - histogram - The duration of the
   requests, in seconds.